 The COVID-19 pandemic has wreaked havoc across the globe for some time now.
 Medical experts and scientists have spent sleepless nights trying to figure out the origin and cause of the COVID-19 virus.

 Luckily, researchers have developed multiple ways to detect SARS-Cov-2, the virus responsible for causing COVID-19.
 For instance, scientists in the UK have developed rapid and dependable testing technology, namely the RT PCR test London and the rapid antigen test London.
 These tests are based on a technique that gives fast and highly accurate results.

 What is a lateral flow?

-Generally, this test is administered to people who do not exhibit the symptoms of covid-19 but can still turn out to be infectious.
-In the UK, most people prefer the rapid antigen test London to the rt PCR test London as it’s cheaper and quicker to give you the results.
-However, the government advocates for the rt PCR test London especially when travelling, as it’s highly accurate.
+Generally, this test is administered to people who do not exhibit the symptoms of COVID-19 but can still turn out to be infectious.
+In the UK, most people prefer the rapid antigen test London to the RT PCR test London as it’s cheaper and quicker to give you the results.
+However, the government advocates for the RT PCR test in London especially when travelling, as it’s highly accurate.

 What is a PCR?

 Polymerase Chain reaction (PCR) is a test that detects the genetic material of a specific organism, such as the HIV or covid-19 virus.
 Swab samples are collected from your nasal passage, saliva, or throat for this test.